VickyViana/Destiny-tips-tool/README.md

 Ironhack Madrid - Data Analytics Part Time - March 2021 - Final proyect

 This proyect is based on the creation of a tool that provides useful information about the destination of a flight.
-Once you introduce the number of flight and the date, the pipline code will collect the information required from different sources (datasets, APIs, web scraping...), and return the specific
+Once you introduce the number of flight and the date, the pipline code will collect the information required from different sources (datasets, APIs, web scraping...), and return some tips about the weather, currency and time zone difference of the specific arrival city.
-The participation in the kaggle competition 'dapt202011mad - Predict diamond prices!' requires to create a machine learning model that could predict the price of diamonds depending on their properties.
-The model that gets the most accurate results will be the winner.

-In this repository it will be explained how the model is designed step by step.
+In this repository it will be explained how the tool has been built and how to run it.

 <p align="center"><img src="https://s.abcnews.com/images/Lifestyle/GTY_airport_travel_jt_160612_16x9_992.jpg"></p>

 ## **Data sources**

+The sources where all the data have been taken are the following:

 - Flightradar24 web scrap: in this web, when the flight code is introduced, we can get the city and country of arrival (https://www.flightradar24.com/data/flights)